Camera Aperture Demonstration

 VIRIN: 200424-D-VE872-3008

 Exposure and depth of field are the most important criteria for choosing the right aperture.
-You can choose to have the sharpest focus on the subject, or have the entire scene in clear focus.
-You also have to consider the amount of available light when you choose aperture to make sure your photo is correctly exposed.
+You can choose to have the sharpest focus on the subject or have the entire scene in clear focus.
+You also have to consider the amount of available light when you choose aperture to ensure your photo is correctly exposed.

 Review the examples below and the situations when it's best to use the aperture setting.